Walking through your local supermarket, scanning the aisles for items on your shopping list, a plethora of confusing buzzwords are thrown at you.

 Unless regulations for natural labels are changed and replaced with stricter definitions, organic products are going to be better options for both the health of people and for the environment.

 That being said, you don’t have to flat-out avoid natural-labeled products.
 Some products have no organic replacements, so you can opt for it’s “all-natural” version.
-After all, this is still better than fully artificial ingredients.
-The misuse of the term should make you a bit skeptical, not avoidant.
+After all, this is still better than fully artificial ingredients that are in many food products.
+The misuse of the term should make you a bit skeptical, not completely avoidant.

 Learning to read a label correctly is one of the most crucial steps to better understand what products you’re buying.